a-bautista/mydashboard_tasks/README.md

     `heroku config:set SECRET_KEY="<settings_password>"`

+Use the free version of postgresql that is included:

+    `heroku addons:create heroku-postgresql:hobby-dev`

 In order to fix the static media files you need to add the following line in the middleware section from the local.py file.